SUST 2001W Urban Sustainability Theory

 3 hours lecture, 1 hour conference, 4 credits

 Interdisciplinary intellectual history and contemporary questions, debates, and theories surrounding urban sustainability.
 Theoretical contributions from natural sciences, economics, and sociology to understanding the human-nature interface in urban environments; analysis and synthesis of primary texts and policy documents.
-(Not open to students who have taken Economics 3251, Earth and Environmental Sciences 1501 or Sociology 3201.
+This course is not open to students who have taken ECON 3251, EESC 1501 or SOCY 3201.
+Writing-intensive course.

 The City University reserves the right, because of changing conditions,